 As a service, Vet Comp & Pen provides medical consulting to support VA claims with medical evidence.
-Our professionals are on hand to help you with acquiring the correct medical evidence to support your claim.
-Our goal is to medically and ethically get you the highest rating you qualify for.
+Our professionals are on hand to help you develop the correct medical evidence to support your claim.
+Our goal is to get you the highest rating you medically, legally and ethically qualify for.
 However, we do not fill out claims or provide legal and medical advice.
 We help you medically strategize evidence to support your claim.

-Veterans Service Officers help Veterans by educating about available services, assisting with filing claims, and by representing individuals and presenting claims at VA hearings.
-Unlike Vet Comp & Pen, VSOs are a government service that is free to Veterans.
+Veterans Service Officers help Veterans fill out forms, file claims, and learn about available VA services.
+They also represent individuals and present claims at VA hearings.
+Unlike Vet Comp & Pen, VSOs provide a government service that is free to Veterans.

 Vet Comp & Pen is a private organization, so as a client, you are our main priority.
-We can offer you more attention, helping you develop medical evidence to support your claim.
+We give you our full attention while helping you develop medical evidence to support your claim.

 We offer a free consultation to see if we are a fit for you.
 Vet Comp & Pen only receives payment when you choose to work with us, and you subsequently receive a claim benefit.
 We NEVER charge any medical consulting fees unless you receive a benefit from our services.

 Vet Comp & Pen is a national organization.
 Our team can help you medically support your claims in any of the 50 states and other US territories.